 Android TV boxes have become very popular devices and are great low-cost media centers for any home.

-The remote controls that come with an Android TV box can be replaced easily with many nice units available.
+If you have a lost or broken remote control that come with an Android TV box, it can be replaced easily with many good units available.

 This is good news for anyone who has lost a remote control or simply wants a nice upgrade.

 Replacement remote controls are low-cost items that vary in features and build.

 If you are on a budget, an old wireless USB mouse or keyboard can be used to control a box and can work in a pinch when nothing else is available.